 We believe Washington has not responded effectively to the long-term, serious problems affecting the country.
 Public confidence in Congress, the presidency, government in general, and even the Supreme Court is at record lows.
 The rising frustration of citizens, documented in poll after poll, is influenced by an economy that is improving too slowly, a sense that the social and cultural ground is shifting in unpredictable ways, and a perception on the part of many that the political system is distorted by the large amounts of money being spent on campaigns.

-The Foundation already supports work designed to strengthen democratic institutions and a vibrant democracy in the fields of education, juvenile justice, and federal and state fiscal policy.
+The Foundation has long supported work designed to strengthen democratic institutions and a vibrant democracy in the fields of education, juvenile justice, federal and state fiscal policy, and journalism.
 MacArthur’s support for non-profit media contributes to news options that are designed to educate the public about important issues over an array of platforms and outlets.
-In addition, the Foundation has supported the Aspen Congressional Seminar, one of the most effective programs to enable members of Congress to talk about serious issues across party lines, as well as a bipartisan program for newly elected members of the House of Representatives offered by the Library of Congress.
+At present, MacArthur is making grants in two new areas of work: campaign finance reform and voting administration.

 Money influences how elections are conducted, who wins elections, and often how elected officials set their priorities once in office.
 The perception that money is more important to elected officials than the views of their constituents discourages active engagement by citizens.
 Those seeking to change this process have been working for years to promote more disclosure of campaign and election-related contributions and public financing of elections.
 A more recent emphasis has been on using public funds to match small campaign contributions.

 The grants we have awarded or are developing are intended to: